varigence/docs/biml-reference/release-notes/biml-release-notes.md

 - Added mapping output from TextTemplating engine to permit line mappings from expanded BimlScripts to the source BimlScripts.
 - Added the DisablePackageConfigurations property to packages.
 This is primarily for cases where imported packages reference package configurations but have them disabled.
 - Added SsisDataTypeOverride functionality.
 - Set default value for LogicalDisplay folder to empty string rather than null.
-This simplifies coding when LogialDisplayFolder is used as a lightweight intermediate metadata source.
+This simplifies coding when LogicalDisplayFolder is used as a lightweight intermediate metadata source.
 - Changed BimlScriptDirectiveLanguage to include extensionpoint directive tokens.
 - Added TargetSeverVersion to SqlServerDqsConnection for Ssis2016 and above.
 - Added logging support to the DqsCleansing component.